 - E-mail: email@example.com

 Facilities may offer visitation with residents.
 Check with the facility before planning a visit.
 Visitors should be screened before entry.
 Visitors' movements and interactions with people in the facility should be limited.
 Medically necessary personnel and visitors for residents receiving end-of-life care are allowed inside.

 The Health Department recommends that all health care personnel in long-term care facilities and other congregate care living settings where health care is provided wear face masks, regardless of the presence of COVID-19 in the facility.

 Residents and staff of congregate care settings and new admissions to nursing homes, assisted living residences, and residential care homes must complete the full 14-day quarantine period.
 Testing out of quarantine after day 7 is not an option unless alternate guidance is provided by the Health Department.

-The CDC recommends to prevent the spread of COVID-19 in long-term care facilities are the same strategies these facilities use every day to detect and prevent the spread of other respiratory viruses like influenza.
+The CDC recommendations for preventing the spread of COVID-19 in long-term care facilities include many of the same strategies these facilities use every day to detect and prevent the spread of other respiratory viruses like influenza.

 For more information on antigen testing see the following resources:

 Guidance from the Vermont Department of Health

 Information on reporting COVID-19 lab results: All COVID-19 results (positive, negative, etc.) are required to be reported to the Vermont Department of Health within 24 hours of test report completion.